-BMP Category Action Items Progress Report Updates (March 2018 - Aug 2019 Watershed Plan (Adapted from Table 6-6 of the G 6.
-Wetland Creation/ a) Evaluate feasibility of obtaining a single, generic permit from DOW to perform this type of work in the floodplain.
-No information for this reporting period Restoration b) Continue coordination and cost-sharing with NKU FILO.
-No information for this reporting period Restoration 7.
-Conservation of Open Areas c) Design and construct/restore wetlands.
-Restoration 7.
-Conservation of Open Areas 8.
-Onsite Wastewater a) Continue to promote conservation of forested lands, particularly those that currently serve as riparian buffer zones. b) Conduct meeting with local conservation groups regarding efforts to identify potential properties for conservation.
-No information for this reporting period PCR Supplement (Adapted from Appendix A of the Gunp owder Creek Watershed Plan Supplement) a) Meet with key stakeholders (responsible parities) and determine future sewer and onsite wastewater options for homes on septic 8.
-Onsite Wastewater Improvement b) Based on stakeholder discussions, develop a strategy that may include running sewers to existing homes, repairing septic systems, installing alternative onsite wastewater systems, etc. No information for this reporting period c) Secure appropriate funding source(s) for implementation of the strategy d) Implement strategy - Livestock Exclusion Fencing No information for this reporting period
+BMP Category P Category Action Items Progress Report Updates Watershed Plan (Adapted from Table 6-6 of the Gunpowder Creek Watershed Plan) a) Evaluate feasibility of obtaining a single, generic permit from DOW to perform this type of work in the floodplain. b) Evaluate feasibility of obtaining a single, generic permit from DOW to perform this type of work in the floodplain.
+No information for the floodplain. b) Continue coordination and cost-sharing with NKU FILO. c) Design and construct/restore wetlands.
+No information for the floodplain. a) Continue to promote conservation of forested lands, particularly those that currently serve as riparian buffer zones.
+No information for the b) Conduct meeting with local conservation groups regarding efforts to identify potential properties for conservation.
+No information for the b) Conduct meeting with local conservation groups regarding efforts to identify potential properties for conservation.
+PCR Supplement (Adapted from Appendix A of the Gunpowder Creek Watershed Plan Supple a) Meet with key stakeholders (responsible parties) and determine future sewer and onsite wastewater options for homes on septic b) Based on stakeholder discussions, develop a strategy that may include running sewers to existing homes, repairing septic systems, installing alternative onsite wastewater systems, etc. No information for the wastewater system, etc. c) Secure appropriate funding source(s) for implementation of the strategy d) Implement strategy No information for the strategy Progress Report Updates (Sept 2021 - Oct 2023) Watershed Plan (Adapted from Table 6-6 of the C 6.
+Wetland Creation/ permit from DOW to perform this type of work in the No information for this reporting period BMP Category No information for this reporting period c) Design and construct/restore wetlands.
+7. Conservation of lands, particularly those that currently serve as No information for this reporting period Open Areas regarding efforts to identify potential properties for PCR Supplement (Adapted from Appendix A of the Gunpo owder Creek Watershed Plan Supplement) determine future sewer and onsite wastewater options 5.
+Wetland Creation/ Restoration Areas 7.
+Conservation of Open Areas 1.
+Onsite Wastewater Improvement Improvement 9.
+Agriculture 9.
+Agriculture that may include running sewers to existing homes, repairing septic systems, installing alternative onsite No information for this reporting period d) Implement strategy - Livestock Exclusion Fencing No information for this reporting period

 Table 2.5 cont.
-BMP Category BMP Category BMP Category PCR Supplement (Adapted from Appendix A of the Gun powder Creek Watershed Plan Supplement) a) Continue to implement the MS4 IDDE programs in SD1 and Florence Storm Water Service Areas.
-(10a) Implementation of the MS4 IDDE programs in the Florence and 10.
-IDDE Program Implementation b) Document and track eliminated illicit discharges associated with wastewater (failing septics, broken laterals, etc.) SD1 Service Area continued.
-(10b) No illicits were found within the Long Branch Subwatershed during this reporting period.
-11. Sanitary Improvements a) Continue to implement the CMOM program in the SD1 service area (11a,b) Over 1,700 feet of sanitary sewer was inspected and/or maintained during this reporting period (Figure 2.5.2). b) Document all repairs, improvements and upgrades for the sanitary system within the watershed. ······································
+BMP Category BMP Category Progress Report Updates (Sept 2021 - Oct 2023) PCR Supplement (Adapted from Appendix A of the Gun powder Creek Watershed Plan Supplement) 10.
+IDDE Program a) Continue to implement the MS4 IDDE programs in SD1 and Florence Storm Water Service Areas.
+(10a) Implementation of the MS4 IDDE programs in the Florence and Implementation b) Document and track eliminated illicit discharges associated with wastewater (failing septics, broken laterals, etc.) SD1 Service Area continued.
+(10b) No illicits were found within Long Branch Subwatershed during this reporting period.
+11. Sanitary Improvements a) Continue to implement the CMOM program in the SD1 service area (11a,b) Over 12,500 feet of sanitary sewer and 2 sanitary structures were inspected and/or maintained during this reporting period b) Document all repairs, improvements and upgrades for the sanitary system within the watershed.
+(Figure 2.5.2).

-\GCWI - Gunpowder Creek Watershed Initiative, BCCD - Boone County Conservation District, NKHD - Northern Kentucky Health Department, NRCS - Natural Resources Conservation Service, SD1 - Sanitation District No. 1 of Northern Kentucky, NKU - Northern Kentucky University, KDFWR- Kentucky Department of Fish and Wildlife
+GCWI - Gunpowder Creek Watershed Initiative, BCCD - Boone County Conservation District, NKHD - Northern Kentucky Health Department, NRCS -Natural Resources Conservation Service, SD1 - Sanitation District No. 1 of Northern Kentucky, NKU - Northern Kentucky University, KDFWR - Kentucky Department of Fish and Wildlife, FILO - Fee In Lieu of, CMOM - Capacity, Management, Operations and Maintenance

-Figure 2.5.2: SD1 performing sewer maintenance and repair
+Figure 2.5.2: SD1 performing sewer maintenance